 How to manage a new credit card after a balance transfer

-You've conducted your balance transfer, but what now?
-Your old account won't automatically be closed.
-Here are some tips on how you can manage your new credit card and consolidate your debt.
+Your old account won't automatically close when you complete your balance transfer to consolidate your debt.
+Here are some tips on how to manage both your new credit card and your old one.

 Balance transfer credit cards can be an efficient way to free yourself from high interest and start consolidating your debt.
-Conducting a balance transfer is a simple process, but repaying your debt before the promotional offer runs out can be tricky.
-Here are a few tips to follow to ensure that your consolidation goes successfully and smoothly once you have transferred your balance.
+Conducting a balance transfer is a simple process, but repaying your debt before the promotional offer runs out can sometimes be tricky.

 Pay attention to the details of the promotional offer

-- Revert interest rate.
-Like all good things, the low promotional rate on your balance transfer doesn’t last forever.
-Once the promotional offer ends, the revert APR will kick in and start collecting interest on your remaining debt.
-The revert rate is generally the much-higher interest rate.
-To avoid growing your debt again with interest once the offer expires make regular repayments, don’t use your card for purchases and keep an eye on when the offer ends to ensure you don’t have a remaining debt at that point.
+- What will the interest rate revert to once the promotional period ends?
+Like all good things, the low promotional rate on your balance transfer won’t last forever.
+Once it ends, the revert APR will kick in and start collecting interest on your remaining debt.
+The revert rate is generally much higher.
+To avoid growing your debt again with interest once the offer expires, make regular repayments, don’t use your card for purchases and make sure you know when the promotional period is going to end.

 Using your balance transfer credit card for purchases: what you need to know

 - Interest-free days may not apply to your purchases.
-Credit cards typically come with around 55 days interest-free on your purchases.
-However, the interest-free days will not apply if you fail to pay off your purchases each billing cycle.
+Credit cards typically come with around 55 days interest-free on your purchases, but these will not apply if you fail to pay off your purchases each billing cycle.

-- If you anticipate using the card to make purchases, it may be worth considering a different type of credit card.
+If you anticipate using the card to make purchases, it may be worth considering a different type of credit card.
 Your options include a low or 0% interest rate on purchases card.
-Alternatively, if you want to transfer a balance, while making purchases, it’s worth looking at a”balanced” or “matched” credit card instead, which would offer a 0% interest rate on both purchases and balance transfers (although likely for a shorter introductory period).
+Or if you do want to transfer a balance and make new purchases on the same card, it’s worth looking at “balanced” or “matched” credit cards instead, which offer a 0% interest rate on both purchases and balance transfers (although usually for a shorter introductory period).